jaredszajkowski/jaredszajkowski.github.io/content/post/git-quick-start-guide/index.md

     $ git add . && git commit -am "Add your commit message here" && git push

+## Stashing changes

+If you forget to update a repository before making changes, you can "stash" those changes and then re-apply them after running `git pull`.

+First, stash the changes:

+    $ git stash

+Then, update the local record of the repository:

+    $ git pull

+Finally, re-apply the changes you previously made:

+    $ git stash apply

+This has proven to be very useful for me when I forget to update a repository before making edits to the code.

 ## References

 References for git (and used for above):